TomSwb/bitminded.github.io/docs/planning/PRIORITY-LIST-TO-DO.md

 - Remove payment method
 - View payment method details (masked)
 - Handle expired payment methods
+- **Family Plan Support**:
+  - Family admin manages payment method for family subscription
+  - Show which payment method is used for family subscription
+  - Handle payment method updates for family subscriptions
+  - Notify all family members when payment method changes (optional)

 **Questions to Answer Before Implementation**:
 - Should users be able to remove their only payment method?
 - How to handle expired cards? (automatic notification, manual update?)
 - Should we support multiple payment methods per user?
+- Should family members see which payment method is used for family subscription?

 ### 17.4.
 Subscription Renewal Reminders ⚠️ **MISSING**
 **Status**: **MISSING**